University Administrative Policies

 3.2.3.
 Checks

 Checks must be payable to the University of New Mexico, UNM, or department; e.g., Cashier Department, Parking and Transportation Services.
 Do not write the individual's social security number on the check or any other document.
 All checks must be restrictively endorsed immediately upon receipt.
 Do not wait until the deposit is made.
-The University's endorsement renders the check non-negotiable and must be stamped on the back of all checks.
+The University's endorsement renders the check non-negotiable.
 The endorsement stamp must contain certain required information and stamps may be obtained from the Bursar's Office.
 Do not endorse and deposit a check with a restrictive endorsement or a legal settlement check prior to contacting the Bursar's Office.

 3.2.3.1.
 Returned Checks

-Each department should post a notice that it is University policy to charge a returned check fee plus normal bank fees for each returned check.
-Only cash or certified funds will be accepted to redeem a returned check.
-When a check received by the University is returned for non-payment, an aggressive effort is made to collect the amount of the check from the issuer.
-The University will take the actions listed below.
+The University shall charge a returned check fee plus normal bank fees for each returned check.
+When a check received by the University is returned for non-payment, an effort must be made to collect the amount of the check from the issuer in accordance with the University’s collection policies and procedures.
+The University may take actions including (but not limited to) the following:

-• If the check was used to pay for charges eligible for disenrollment and is not redeemed prior to the disenrollment deadline, the student is removed from all classes.
+• If the returned check was used to pay a disenrollment balance and is not redeemed prior to the disenrollment deadline, the student is removed from all classes.

-• If the check was originally submitted for deposit by a UNM department, the amount of the check is charged back to the department originally credited.
+• If a returned check was originally submitted for deposit by a UNM department, the amount of the check is charged back to the department originally credited.

-Due to strict federal export control laws and regulations related to Homeland Security UNM must ensure that we do not accept funds from foreign entities that are listed on the Consolidated Screening List (CSL).
+Due to strict federal export control laws and regulations, UNM must ensure that funds from foreign entities that are listed on the Consolidated Screening List (CSL) are not accepted.
 The CSL is a list of parties for which the federal government maintains restrictions on certain exports, re-exports, or transfers of items.
 Checks and other forms of deposit from countries on the CSL cannot be accepted under any circumstances because of fines, up to one million dollars ($1,000,000) per occurrence, imposed by the federal government.
-UNM’s bank uses the CSL to screen incoming foreign money transfers.
+UNM’s banks use the CSL to screen incoming foreign money transfers.
 When a check or other form of deposit drawn on an allowable bank outside the U.S. is deposited, the student or department does not receive immediate credit.
 UNM's bank will collect the funds and charge a fee for foreign check collection.
 The student or department will be credited the amount net of collection costs once the bank has deposited funds into the University's account.

 3.2.3.3.
 Negotiating Checks Payable to UNM